Wholesale Product Range

 (3) Cleaning

-1. Alcohol is hydroscopic (sucks up water) so clipper blade moisture is dissolved.
+1. Alcohol is hygroscopic (sucks up water) so clipper blade moisture is dissolved.

 2. Non toxic to the user unless you take a fancy to having a swig of it

-3. It evaporates quickly without residue and is unable to get into your clipping machine
+3. It evaporates quickly without residue and is unable to get into the clipping machine

-4. Very cheap from the supermarket and easily avaliable.
+4. Very cheap from the hardware store and easily available.

-5. Is not aggresive enough to strip the oil from the blade over a short time
+5. Is not aggressive enough to strip the oil from the blade over a short time

 6. Sterilises whatever it contacts